 What Is General Liability Insurance in Idaho?

-In Idaho, like any other state, general liability insurance covers your business from the most common third-party liabilities including:
+In Idaho, like any other state, general liability insurance covers your business from the most common third-party liabilities.
+These often include:

 • Bodily injuries